 Streets south of Euston Road, including Gordon Street, are within the London congestion charge zone.

 The entrance to 183 Euston Road from the street has a slight step (approximately 3cm).
-A wheelchair lift in the entrance hall provides access to the ground floor level.
+A wheelchair lift in the entrance hall provides access to the ground level.

 If you need additional assistance during your visit, do let us know.
 We are happy to bring material to your desk.
 Avoid waiting time by contacting Library Enquiries (email@example.com) in advance of your visit so we can get the materials ready for you.

 Cloakroom and lockers

 Induction loops are located at all service desks.

 We can also provide a portable induction loop for use within the Library.
 You will need to switch your hearing aid to the 'T' setting to use these.

-A computer workstation with accessibility software is available in the Library Enquiry Hall.
-This computer sits on a height-adjustable table.
+A computer workstation with accessibility software is available on level 2 in the Library.

 Accessibility software includes: